Fabillotic/DOOM/README.md

 6. Run it again
 7. Have fun!

+## Movement

+### Default

+- You can use WASD to move around and use your mouse to look left/right.
+- The interact button is 'e'.
+- Sprinting is on 'LSHIFT'.
+- You can shoot with the left mouse button.

+### Original movement

+You can go back to the original movement by disabling the `-DFPSMOVE` flag in the `Makefile` and running `make -B` to recompile.

 ## License

 This project is licensed under the GPLv2 license.
 See `LICENSE` for a copy of the text.